seriousname-90/20MinCoach/README.md

   - Implement cross-field validation
   - Reuse validation logic across layers

   Validators must be used whenever API data is received, it uses the DTOs and other validations to make sure the data was received as expected.
 See `/src/validators/coach.validator.ts` for the implementation of the validators.
 Follow the example in `/src/mappers/coach.mapper.ts` to use the validateCoachDTO function.
+All validation logic should be implemented here, it can be different regex to check for names in correct formatting, remove duplicates in arrays, etc.

 ---
-### 9. **DTOs Layer** (`/src/dto`)
+### 2.9. **DTOs Layer** (`/src/dto`)
 Transform data between external and internal formats
   - Define data transfer object interfaces
   - Transform API responses to internal models